 A: There are a few different names for the high school equivalency test – but they will all provide you with the same credential.
 Depending on where you live, you will need to take either the GED, HiSET, or TASC test to get your high school equivalency credential and finish your diploma.
 No matter which test your state uses, your local adult education center will be well prepared to guide you through the process and prepare you to take the test.
 The best way to get started is to type your zip code in the top right box and connect with your local center.
 They’ll know all about which tests are offered in your area.

 Q: What is the GED test?

 A: The GED test is a four-subject high school equivalency test that measures skills required by high schools and requested by colleges and employers.
 The four subjects are Science, Social Studies, Mathematical Reasoning, and Reasoning Through Language Arts (RLA).
 After you pass the GED test, your diploma or credential will be issued by your state, and you’ll receive a GED transcript that you can use to apply to college, start a training program, or get a better job.

 The GED test takes about 7 hours and 30 minutes.

 Q: Do I have to take the entire GED test over if I do not get a passing test score?

-A: You can take one test subject at a time, and only retake the subjects in which you didn't get at least a score of 150.
+A: You can only take one test subject at a time, and only retake the subjects in which you didn’t pass.
 GED Testing Service helps you pay for two retakes per subject, so retaking is easier than ever.
 If after three tries you still have not passed the test subject, you must wait 60 days to test again.

 Your state may have other policies on studying before you retake the test, so it's important to check your state's policies on the GED.com website.